PickNikRobotics/abb_ros2/docs/README.md

 ## Packaged Sim

-This directory contains a Pack and Go file for RobotStudio, which packages the station with the virtual controller and add-in configuration.
+The `robot_studio_resources` directory contains a Pack and Go file for RobotStudio, which packages the station with the virtual controller and add-in configuration.
 To set up the robot using the packaged solution:

 1. Download `IRB1200_5_90.rspag` onto the computer with RobotStudio
-2. Run Robot Studio
+2. Run RobotStudio
 3. Under File, select Open
 4. Navigate to the folder with the downloaded Pack and Go file and select it